andyfischer/circa/docs/technical/object_model.md

 If this function isn't implemented, the default behavior is to call release() and then initialize().

-## cast ##

-Attempt to convert a value of this type to a value of a different type.
-The type can assume that this will only be called if cast_possible returns true;

-If this function isn't implemented, the default behavior is to do a copy()

-## castPossible ##

-Returns whether it's possible to convert a value of this type to the given type.

-If this function isn't implemented, the default behavior is to always say no.

 ## equals ##

 Returns whether the given values are equal.
 The right-hand-side value might be of a